Radiofrequency Ablation For Neuromas and Heel Pain

 - Multiple studies show approximately 90% success rates

-SInce 2008, Dr. Rockmore has been able to treat heel pain from spurs and fasciitis as well as Morton's neuromas without cutting, using radiofrequency ablation.
+SInce 2008, Dr. Rockmore has been able to treat heel pain as well as Morton's neuromas without cutting, using radiofrequency ablation.
 This treatment often effectively resolves the pain from Morton's neuromas and heel pain from spurs or fasciitis.

 What is radiofrequency ablation?